StoneT2000/Dimensions/README.md

 ## Requirements

 At the moment, MacOS and Linux are 100% supported.
 Windows platforms work but `secureMode` is disabled for now.
-It's suggested to use Node 12.x or aboove.
+It's suggested to use Node 12.x or above.
 Lower versions are untested.

 ## Getting Started